konradbloor/librarian/README.md

 exhibit some smell of Java and not be quite idiomatic Ruby.
 I will have missed tricks as it is the first Ruby code I've written outside of puppet configuration.
 I didn't get into rspec/rake/rdoc.
 I was exploring and playing.
 I may add rspec tests later and a rake script to coordinate it all but I was playing and didn't feel like it.

+I know it works on my own setup with a Fujitsu Scanscnap S1500M on a Macbook Pro or an iMac, using RBENV to get me an up to date version of Ruby.
+It won't work if you aren't on OSX, it may not work if you have funny spotlight settings, I don't really know.
+If you run into problems let me know.